pyodide/pyodide-webpack-example/README.md

 ## How to run

 - Execute `npm install` to install Pyodide JS package.
+    - To fix npm pyodide 0.18.2 issue, you need to copy a fixed version of [load-pyodide.js](https://github.com/grimmer0125/pyodide/blob/fix_webpack_compatibility_issue/src/js/load-pyodide.js) to `node_moduels/pyodide/load-pyodide.js`, before a new version of Pyodide npm package is release.
 - Execute `npx webpack` to generated `dist/main.js` from `src/index.js`.
 There is no webpack config file needed.